-The Cumulus Teneqa 700 is an excellent, ultra-light sleeping bag for harsher winter conditions.
+The Cumulus Teneqa 700 Large is a longer version of the excellent, ultra-light winter sleeping bag designed for harsher alpine conditions.

 Made using Pertex Quantum fabric (weighing 35 g/m²) and filled with 700g of sustainably sourced 850 cuin Polish goose down this bag will cater for the requirements of even the most demanding users.
 A product with an incredibly low weight in relation to its attributes, the Teneqa has a very dependable design utilising the V-Chamber construction and extra down around the foot box for increased comfort.